Tomb of the Augurs: Right Wall

 In the center of the right wall shows the funerary game of wrestling in honor of the deceased.
-Depicted are two wrestlers – one younger and one older – who are wrestling in the Greek style [stark naked so no grabbing hold of any piece of clothing can take place].
+Depicted are two wrestlers – one younger and one older – who are wrestling in the Greek style [naked so no grabbing hold of any piece of clothing can take place].
 The younger wrestler is identified as having no beard and having a slimmer torso while the older wrestler has a beard, an identifying marker for advanced age in a male, and a thicker upper body.
 Placed between the two wrestlers are three bowls of different colors, perhaps representing a silver, bronze and copper bowl, that are positioned one top of each other and are most likely the prize for the winner, as described in the Iliad.

 To the left of the younger wrestler presides the agonothetes, the referee, who watches over the match.
 Written above the man is the word teverath leading scholars to question if this is the man's name, occupation or title.
 Clad in a cloak with one arm outstretched and in the other he carries a lituus, an augur's crook, he approaches the wrestling match.
 Two red birds are flying over the wrestling match, a detail that led to the initial misinterpretation of the scene depicting two augurs, are actually the deceased and referee watching the flying birds and the match.
 Hence the name, Tomb of the Augurs.